joshlawlor/Movie-Watchlist-App/planning/propsal.md

 - User can remove a movie to their watchList
 - User see a summary of a given movie
 - User can able to delete their account
+- Able to select different platform

 ## Stretch Goals

 - RAPID API intergation
 - Likes and Reviews on Movies
 - Able to compare WatchList to other users
-- Able to select different platform and filter by them
 - If users don't have any movies in common suggest movies they both might like

 ## Technologies used